 Specialist Barbieri, who served for six months in Afghanistan before leaving for Iraq a month before he was killed, was awarded a Bronze Star and a Purple Heart.
 Soon after, he was also awarded the Silver Star.
 During their last phone call with their son, Barbieri's parents said he sounded good; upbeat and strong.
 He told them he loved them and they told him they loved him.
 He had an insightful way about him.
 He was tough as nails but had an incredible knack for bringing joy, love and laughter to those around him.
 "He always talked about being a hero and he was," said his mother.
 "That's how he died, a hero."

-The Barbieri family is supporting Achilles International through Dog Tag Brewing.
+The Barbieri family is supporting Achilles International through Dog Tag Legacy Fund.
 Their mission is to enable people with all types of disabilities to participate in mainstream athletics in order to promote personal achievement, enhance self-esteem, and lower barriers to living a fulfilling life.

 Every day, in parks, gyms, and tracks all over the world, Achilles provides a community of support and training to reach the goal of completing a 26.2 mile marathon.
 The Achilles Freedom Team of Wounded Veterans, specifically, brings racing opportunities to wounded and injured vets as part of their physical and mental rehabilitation post injury.